Menu

 Find more information about the latest updates and how to publish in the IJPP in our dedicated page.

-On the IJPP website, you will also find the fantastic collection of Special Issues, and the newly-created Volume Highlights which celebrate and promote those scientific contributions influencing our field.
+On the IJPP website, you will also find the fantastic collection of Special Issues, and the newly-created Volume Highlights which celebrate and promote scientific contributions influencing our field.

 REMEMBER!
 Members of the Paleopathology Association receive free online access to the IJPP.